pxai/vim/README.md

 - gt, :tabn  move to next tab
 - gT, :tabp  move to previous tab

+Commands:
+- :tabedit {file}   edit specified file in new tab
+- :tabfind {file}   open a new tab with filename given, in current path
+- :tabclose         close current tab
+- :tabclose {i}     close i-th tab
+- :tabonly          close all tabs but current

 ## Settings

+This is how you set/unset/toggle in general
 :set rules
 :set noruler
 :set ruler! (toggle on/off)

+:set path=.,,**

 ### set colors
 :colorscheme <Tab>